-The Under Secretary of Defense (Comptroller)/Chief Financial Officer The Director of the Defense Finance and Accounting Service The Inspector General of the Department of Defense
+The Under Secretary of Defense (Comptroller)/Deputy Chief Financial Officer The Under Secretary of Defense for Personnel and Readiness/Chief of Staff The Inspector General of the Department of Defense/Assistant Inspector General for Financial Management and Reporting

-We have audited the financial statements of the Military Retirement Fund (MRF), which comprise the balance sheet as of September 30, 2013, the related statement of net cost and changes in net position, and the statement of budgetary resources for the year then ended (hereinafter referred to as the "financial statements"), and have issued our report thereon dated December 9, 2013.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 14-02, Audit Requirements for Federal Financial Statements.
+We have audited the financial statements of the Military Retirement Fund (MRF) as of and for the year ended September 30, 2014, and have issued our report thereon dated November 7, 2014.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 14-02, Audit Requirements for Federal Financial Statements.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered MRF's internal control over financial reporting (internal control) to determine the appropriate audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of MRF's internal control.
+In planning and performing our audits of the financial statements, we considered MRF's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of MRF's internal control.
 Accordingly, we do not express an opinion on the effectiveness of MRF's internal control.
 We limited our internal control testing to those controls necessary to achieve the objectives described in OMB Bulletin No. 14-02.
 We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982 (FMFIA), such as those controls relevant to ensuring efficient operations.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.

-Our consideration of internal control was for the limited purpose described in the preceding paragraphs and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies; therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies; therefore, material weaknesses or significant deficiencies may exist that were not identified.
+Given these limitations, during our audits, we did not identify any deficiencies in internal control that we consider to be material weaknesses.

 However, material weaknesses may exist that have not been identified.
-We did identify a certain deficiency in internal control, described in the accompanying Schedule of Finding and Response that we consider to be a significant deficiency.
+We did identify a certain deficiency in internal control, described in the accompanying Schedule of Findings and Reponses, which we consider to be a significant deficiency.